BioMedLab-HM/biomed-iot/DOMAIN_SETUP.md

 # Secure NGINX + Let’s Encrypt TLS Setup
-_**This manual setup has been integrated into the automated setup of Biomed IoT and is therefore obsolete.
-It is just kept for reference**_
+_**This manual setup was used before it has been integrated into the automated setup of Biomed IoT**_